Valium History and Statistics

 - Helps prevent seizures and convulsions.

 Relative to other BZDs, Valium is thought to actually have lower potential for dependence.
 It is therefore used to mitigate withdrawal symptoms from other BZDs and alcohol, including potentially dangerous seizures and convulsions.
-Once the addicted individual is safely weaned off alcohol or another drug, they can more easily be tapered off Valium.
+Once the addicted individual is safely weaned off of alcohol or another drug, they can more easily be tapered off of Valium.

 Who’s Abusing Valium?

 The number of admissions to addiction treatment centers for tranquilizer use increased approximately sevenfold in the decade from 2003 to 2012, and admissions for diazepam use have increased by a similar amount.
 This suggests that whatever factors are increasing sedative abuse overall are affecting levels of Valium abuse as well.

 Abuse statistics for Valium are mixed, giving both positive and negative indications about whether rates of misuse of this drug are declining or not.
 Treatment admissions for Valium use leveled off between 2012 and 2013 but remain high relative to previous years.

 Some important statistics about Valium abuse from the National Survey on Drug Use and Health (NSDUH) include:

 - The number of people who reported ever using diazepam for non-medical purposes declined from more than 13 million in 2012 to under 12.5 million in 2013.